daniel-rosebrock/transcriptional_cascades/README.md

 ## Run MCMC on a set of genes
    - data/check.tsv contains a list of genes to run MCMC

-In order to run the MCMC on an input file, number of MCMC iterations needs to be specified (default is 10000) and an output directory.
-The MCMC is an affine-invariant ensemble MCMC implemented in [emcee](https://arxiv.org/abs/1202.3665) package.
+In order to run the MCMC on an input file, the number of MCMC iterations needs to be specified (default is 10000) and an output directory must be specified.
+The MCMC is an affine-invariant ensemble MCMC implemented using the [emcee](https://arxiv.org/abs/1202.3665) package.
 Here is an example:

     python run_mcmc.py --gene_fn data/check.tsv --count_matrix_fn data/e14_5_mouse_forebrain_neuron_diff.raw_count_matrix.tsv --n_mcmc_iter 10000 --report_mcmc_progress True --output_dir outputs/e14_5_forebrain_dorsal/